Florida Courts Remain Split On How To Bring Punitive Damages Claim

 Speak with a Florida Personal Injury Lawyer Today

 If you have been seriously injured in an auto accident, you may have many questions about your legal rights to seek compensation.
 A qualified Deerfield Beach car accident attorney can provide you with skilled advice and representation.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.